foxBMS/foxbms-2/docs/hardware/master/ti-tms570lc4357-vx.x.x/ti-tms570lc4357-changelog.rst

 v1.0.1
 ------

-- corrected the supply of Vdd of the smart power switch (from 12V to 5V)
+- corrected the supply of V:sub:`dd` of the smart power switch (from 12V to 5V)

 .. _CHANGELOG_FOR_MASTER_TMS570_V1_0_0: